The big takeaway from 2021? Consumers have taken control of your brand.

 For brands, 2022 is the year of the ‘now’ consumer.

-If you’re going to succeed, you need to put consumers at the center of every piece of content, strategy, or campaign in 2022.
-Connection is the underlying key to success, which can be seen across the 10 trends we outlined in this report.
+If you want to succeed, put consumers at the center of every piece of content, strategy, and campaign.
+Connection is the key to success, as demonstrated in 10 social media trends outlined in our report.

-Our top 10 trends all feature connection at the core.
-Download our comprehensive eBook to learn more about:
+Download our comprehensive Social Media Trends 2022 eBook to learn more about:

 Insights into how the trends will affect the Age of the Consumer.

-Inspiring campaigns from brands putting these trends into action.
+Inspiring campaigns from brands putting these social trends into action.